Pacifica Graduate Institute: Graduate Research Library

 Pacifica Graduate Institute's library resources and services support graduate-level study in the areas of counseling psychology, clinical psychology, depth psychology, depth psychotherapy, mythological studies, and humanities.
 Subject area strengths are in Jungian and archetypal psychology, depth psychology, psychoanalysis, clinical psychology, mythology, religious studies, psychological studies of literature, and research methodology.
-The Graduate Research Libraries on the Lambert and Ladera campuses contain over 23,000 books, provide access to over 100,000 ebooks, 2,900 theses and dissertations, and 1,000 audio and video materials.
+The Graduate Research Libraries on the Lambert and Ladera campuses contain over 26,000 books, provide access to over 300,000 ebooks, 4,000 theses and dissertations, and 2,000 audio and video materials.
 They also provide access to thousands of journals, both in print and electronic formats.
-Special reference collections include faculty publications, rare and hard-to-find books, and other unique multimedia materials.
+The collection includes faculty publications, rare and hard-to-find books, and reference materials such as specialized encyclopedias and handbooks.
 The library also maintains an archive of open access digitized audio faculty lectures on various topics from prior years, stored in the Internet Archive.
-Lectures can be downloaded in different file formats or listened-to online.
+Lectures can be downloaded in different file formats or listened to online.